ThatGuySam/vumbnail/README.md

-# Facebook MP4 Server
+# Vimeo Thumbnail Server

-Get's the MP4 URL of a public Facebook video.
+All things Vimeo and Thumbnails.

 Caches for 5 minutes(set as 300 seconds) which can be updated from /now.json in the root directory.